 Although all translations are pretty much the same, certified translations are a bit more complex.
 First of all, they can’t be done by any translator, they have to be done by a translator that’s officially been granted certified translator status by the courts.
 And not all professional translators are, even if you go to a professional agency.
 These certified translators have a special stamp, so official bodies can check they are genuine.

 To put it simply, no. Although different countries vary slightly when it comes to what they need to do a certified translation, we’ll take the Czech Republic here as an example.
 Our court certified translators need the original document or a certified copy, as they will need to attach the translation to the original.
 They will then stamp it and bind it all together with an official court clause and a stamp.
-Although it’s a bit awkward, in the Czech Republic we’re not legally allowed to do a certified translation without this.

 Unlike normal translations which are charged per word, certified translations are charged per page.
 If you have any further questions we’ll be happy to help!